Note : Please don’t send me photos or ask me to identify trees, plants, berries or mushrooms.

-Holly (Illex aquifolium) is a deciduous tree that retains its leaves in the winter.
+Holly (Illex aquifolium) is a native deciduous tree that retains its leaves in the winter.
 It can be found all over the British Isles but tends to like being near oak and beech.
 Most of us are familiar with its spiny leaves and red berries.
 It’s a member of a large genus of around 480 species that have a wide distribution.
 Eating of the berries has been most frequently reported in children.
 I’ve seen a few claims that eating more than 20 berries is fatal in children but have been unable to find the source of this claim and in fact information on the toxicity of holly berries is scarce.
 It is thought that the berries contains a digitalis like chemical as well as triterpene compounds.
 Symptoms are abdominal pains, vomitting and diarrhea; there are no recorded cases of death in modern literature.

 Black bryony (Dioscorea communis sometimes referred to as Tamus communis) tends to grow on well drained soil, typically chalk and limestone but sometimes clay.
 They contain calcium oxylate (similar to Lords & Ladies discussed above) and touching the leaves and stems can cause irritation of the skin.
 Eating the berries can induce severe irritation of the stomach and intestines, seizures and kidney failure.
 See the section above on rosehips for a photo.

 Spindle (Euonymus europaeus) will grow all over the British Isles but has a preference for chalky soils and seems to like the edges of woods and hedgerows.
 It‘s leaves are similar to Dogwood but the fruits are unmistakable.